sparkfun/SparkFun_DataLogger/docs/example_thingspeak.md

 ## Creating a Device to a ThingSpeak Channel

 The following discussion outlines the basic steps taken to create a Channel in ThingSpeak and then connect it to the DataLogger's Device.

-First step is to log into your ThingSpeak and create a Channel.
+First step is to log into your [ThingSpeak](https://thingspeak.com/) and create a Channel.

+<div style="text-align: center"><a href="https://thingspeak.com/" target="thingspeak" class="md-button">Click Here to Log into ThingSpeak</a></div>

 Once logged into your ThingSpeak account, select ***Channels > My Channels*** menu item and on the **My Channel** page, select the **New Channel** button.

 <div style="text-align: center">
   <a href="../assets/iot_ts_channel.png"><img src="../assets/iot_ts_channel.png" alt="New Channel"></a>